 Cranleigh is in the north-west corner of the Weald in a rural setting.
 It is surrounded by areas of Green Belt, the Surrey Hills Area of Outstanding Natural Beauty (AONB) and Areas of Great Landscape Value (AGLV).
 These have significant degrees of protection under the NPPF and are outlined in the Cranleigh Design Statement 2008.
-This countryside is highly valued by residents.
+This countryside is highly valued by residents who seek to protect it as much as possible.

 Cranleigh has several Sites of Nature Conservation Importance (SNCI) and an Area of Strategic Visual Importance (ASVI).
-A review of the ASVI was carried out in July 2018 by Cranleigh Parish Council which stressed the importance of retaining this local landscape designation.
+A review of the ASVI was carried out in July 2018 by Cranleigh Parish Council which stressed the importance of retaining this local landscape designation (see Review of Cranleigh's Area of Strategic Visual Importance).